 90.4 Coast Route directions for visitors traveling south from Pacific City.
 Visitors traveling south along the Oregon Coast should turn right onto Highway 101.

 93.7 Winema Beach is the beach south of Nestucca Bay.
-The surfperch fishing for redtail surfperch is excellent.
-Parking at the beach access is very limited.
+The surfperch fishing for redtail surfperch is excellent along the beach to the entrance of Nestucca Bay.
+Parking at the beach access easement is very limited.
+A couple reported that a Big Foot walked from the beach through the parking area.
+Sounds a little fishey.

 97.7 Kiwanda Beach is located between Neskowin Beach and Winema Beach.
 Access is gained through the community of Neskowin by beach access trails from Hawk Street.
 The parking along Hawk Street is limited.
 The fishing for redtail surfperch ranges to good.